 I am an Assistant Professor of Political Science at the University of North Carolina at Charlotte.
-My research focuses on public and policy responses to immigration and ethnic diversity in high-income countries.
-I specialize in experimental and computational methods informed by a range of data sources, including original surveys and economic games, historical and geocoded records, political texts and computer simulations.
-My award-winning book project In Our Interest examines under what conditions most people accept open immigration policies.
+I study democratic governance and public opinion with a focus on managing immigration and ethnic tensions in high-income countries.
+I specialize in survey, computational, and experimental methods, drawing on diverse data sources from original polls to political texts and historical records.
+My upcoming book In Our Interest: How to Make Immigration Popular (Columbia University Press) examines under what conditions most people would accept more open immigration policies.

 Select Publications